hmisty/hmisty.github.com/_posts/2012-08-04-happier-writing.md

 - github pages

 ## howto
-- vi to write in markdown
+- vim to write in markdown
 - git push to github
 - done!